-The Committee reviewed the results of the annual evaluation of its performance during the year.
+The Committee reviewed the results of the annual evaluation of its performance at the December 2019 Board meeting.
 As part of the evaluation, the Committee reviewed the following:

 - the composition of the Committee; - the performance of the Committee Chairman; - how the Committee had monitored compliance with corporate governance regulations; - how the Committee had considered the quality and appropriateness of financial accounting and reporting; - the Committee's review of significant risks and internal controls; and - the Committee's assessment of the independence, competence and effectiveness of the Company's external Auditor.